sjbylo/lab-ocp4/workshop/content/exercises/55-initiate-database-prov.md

 1. Publicly Accessible
 1. Master Username

-``Please note: DO NOT fill in this form and click on the "Create" button! ``  You already provisioned the RDS instance above using the ``svcat`` command.
+``Please note: DO NOT fill in this form and DO NOT click on the "Create" button at the bottom of the page!``  You already provisioned the RDS instance above using the ``svcat`` command.

 Take a look in the console at the [Provisioned Services](%console_url%/provisionedservices/ns/%project_namespace%/) and check the status of the RDS instance.
 You should see ``Not ready``.
 If you drill down into the ``mysql`` service object you should also be able to see ``The instance is being provisioned asynchronously`` at the bottom of the page.
 You will also see that there are no ``Service Bindings``.
 A service binding is a link between a service instance and an application.
 Don't worry, we will create that in a future exercise.